 It’s important to keep in mind that results of UAT tend to be qualitative and often need to be substantiated with quantitative testing during a beta release, Grouverman said.

 Tools like hotjar or FullStory record user interactions in a beta environment and validate the findings of user acceptance testing.
-As usability consultant Jeff Sauro, founding principal of Measuring U, notes on a company blog: “You do not need a sample size in the hundreds or thousands, or even above 30, to use statistics.
+As usability consultant Jeff Sauro, founding principal of Measuring U, wrote on a company blog: “You do not need a sample size in the hundreds or thousands, or even above 30, to use statistics.
 We regularly compute statistics on small sample sizes (less than 15) and find statistical differences.”

 The bottom line is: The greater the sample size, the higher the probability the results will be reliable.
 But even if you do not have the time or budget to pull together an ideal sample of users, user acceptance testing can be valuable as a barometer of a feature’s appeal.
-Think of it as part of an ongoing product development process that will continue to evolve after launch.

 “Software companies are always launching new features.
 It requires ongoing acceptance testing — which, I believe, should come earlier on,” Stahl said.
 “A lot of companies get calls from customer support.
 The more they get asked for something, the higher it goes on the list.
 And then they pump them out.
 But they don’t actually do a lot of testing; it’s not baked into the R&D process.
 It’s a very rudimentary kind of upvote or downvote.”